igraugar/sofi-image/README.md

 Building the objective for an image costs two sweeps of the segments, one to marginalize each segment alone, which produces the greedy ordering and the anchors, and one to follow that ordering cumulatively.
 Every candidate proposed afterwards requires the two curves, so an evaluation costs twice a single curve.
 A curve issues one batched query, split into chunks of `batch_size` when one is given, and a candidate produced by a swap at positions `i` and `j` with `i` below `j` reuses the first `i` points of the MoRF curve of the incumbent and the first `n - 1 - j` points of its LeRF curve, since the reversed ranking is affected at mirrored positions.
 Only the affected tails are recomputed, and the result is identical to a full evaluation.
 Replicas multiply every query by their count.

 Segment count drives everything, so it is the first knob to turn when a run is slow.
-Forty segments on a 96 pixel image explain a small convolutional network in seconds, while two hundred on a base transformer at 224 pixels will not.
+Forty segments on a 96-pixel image explain a small convolutional network in seconds, while two hundred on a base transformer at 224 pixels will not.

 Every run is reproducible from `random_state`, which controls the operator draws, the swap operator and the restarts.
 No internal state is modified during a search, so repeated calls on the same image return the same explanation.